lucpizz/Quarantine-Recipe-Machine/README.md

-# A work in progress...
+## A work in progress...

-Quarantine-Recipe-Machine
+# Quarantine-Recipe-Machine Application

 # Team